revans011/database-of-combined-slave-trade-voyages/readme.md

 ## Output

-The R script makes an R dataframe called _awstvDatabase_, which is the three combined, modified [SlaveVoyages.org](https://www.slavevoyages.org) datasets, and it also exports that new dataset to a .csv file to use in other statistical software.
-That file is called _Atlantic_World_Slave_Trade_voyages_database_with_origins.csv_
+The R script makes an R dataframe called _DCSTVoyages_, which is the three combined, modified [SlaveVoyages.org](https://www.slavevoyages.org) datasets, and it also exports that new dataset to a .csv file (DCSTVoyages.csv) to use in other statistical software.

 ## Quick start
+1. Use DCSTVoyages.RData or DCSTVoyages.csv directly.

+To create DCSTVoyages.RData or DCSTVoyages.csv from new SlaveVoyages.org csv files:

 1. Copy the _code_and_files_ folder to your computer.
-2. Download the current _Trans-Atlantic_, _Intra-American_ and _African Origins_ datasets in CSV format.
-Put them in the folder with the R script.
+2. Download the current _Trans-Atlantic_, _Intra-American_, and _African Origins_ datasets in CSV format.
+Put them in the folder with the R script called DCSTV_builder.R.
 There should now be four files in _code_and_files_ (the three datasets and an R script) plus a folder called _lookup_files_.
-3. In R, run the R script called **AWSTVD_builder.R** (useage: AWSTVD_builder()).
+4. In R, run the R script called DCSTV_builder.R (useage: DCSTV_builder()).
+5. The path to the folder in DCSTV_builder.R my need to be edited.

 ## Acknowledgements